Demons & Wizards (band): Recent activity, touring, and third studio album

 In December 2019, the band announced their third studio album, III.
 It was released on February 21, 2020.
 The album was cited as one of Paul Stenning's albums of the year for Brave Words.

 Disbandment

-On January 6, 2021, guitarist Jon Schaffer was photographed among the protesters who stormed and ransacked the U.S. Capitol building in Washington, D.C.
+On January 6, 2021, guitarist Jon Schaffer was photographed among the protesters who stormed the U.S. Capitol building in Washington, D.C.
 After appearing on the Most Wanted section of the FBI's website, Schaffer turned himself in on January 17 and was held on six felony charges.
-Century Media dropped the band from their roster two days after Jon Schaffer turned himself in.
-On February 1, 2021, it was announced that vocalist Hansi Kürsch left the band, stating his collaboration with Jon Schaffer is over.
+Century Media dropped the band from their roster two days later.
+On February 1, 2021, vocalist Hansi Kürsch ended his collaboration with Schaffer.